iron-fish/ironfish/ironfish/README.md

 ```

 ### FileSystem
-This is an abtraction on top of any file system related APIs like `path` and `fs` in node.
-It makes it so you can perform file and file system related methods in a way that works in the browser and node. `NodeFileSystem` is one implementation that works for node.
+This is an abtraction on top of any file system-related APIs like `path` and `fs` in node.
+It makes it so you can perform file and file system-related methods in a way that works in the browser and node. `NodeFileSystem` is one implementation that works for node.

 ### RpcServer
 This is the server that handles clients connecting and making requests against the RPC routes.
-This server doesn't have much logic of it's own, but it contains a set of adapters that each implement a transport mechanism.
+This server doesn't have much logic of its own, but it contains a set of adapters that each implement a transport mechanism.

 When the RpcServer starts, so do the transports.
 They accept messages from clients, construct Requests, and route them into the routing layer which executes the proper route.